The Big Processor Guide - AMD Cores

 The next generation, Phenom brings the new K10 microarchitecture to the desktop.

 Toliman: Agena with one of the four cores disabled.
 All of the L3 cache is present.
 Because L2 cache in the K10 design is kept separate for the individual cores, the L2 cache associated with the disabled core is also disabled, so the total amount of L2 cache is reduced.
 Ditto for the L1 cache.
+Like Agena, Toliman has 2 MB of L3 cache, shared between all cores.

 Manufacturer Core Series Socket Cores L2 Cache/Core FSB Process Size Top Speed